Tobotis/QueueDiscordBot/README.md

         - `!helpQ` displays this paragraph
         - `!initQ [name of channel]` pick a channel to be the queue
         - `!endQ` ends the queue
-        - `!togglerandom` sets the mode to random
+        - `!togglerandom` toggle randomizer mode
+        - `!toggleembeds` toggle embeds (display of the current queue)
+        - `!togglemessages` toggle messages from the bot
 - **Move the bot from queue to main channel to move the next person from queue**

 **MODE 2 (attempt_1):**